trevor-dolby-at-ibm-com/ace-submodule-app1/README-jenkins.md

 ## Possible enhancements

-The pipeline could use a configuration file to contain the location of the integration node, which is currently configured using parameters in the Jenkinsfile.
+The pipeline could use a configuration file to contain the location information for the integration node, which is currently configured using parameters in the Jenkinsfile.